Senior Developer vs Lead Developer: Which One Do You Need?

 Interpersonal Skills

 Of course, technical knowledge isn't the only requirement for excellent senior software developers.
-These devs also need strong interpersonal skills to act as a mentor for other people on the team.
+These devs also need strong interpersonal skills to mentor team members.
 They need to be able to do things like:

 • Providing constructive criticism to other devs without straining working relationships